-Each child, aged up to 19 years can select their personal dentist.
+Each child, aged up to 19 years, can select their personal dentist.
 Dentists for children and adolescents are positioned in community healthcare centres, school dental clinics and in private clinics with concession.
 Children are entitled to one preventive dental examination every year until they finish primary school.
-They are entitled to a preventive examination in their first and third year of secondary school and in their first and third year of university education.
-Your child is entitled to their first preventive dental examination at the age of 6 to 12 months.
+They are entitled to a preventive examination in their first and third year of secondary school and in their first and third year of secondary school and in their first and their first preventive dental examination at the age of 6 to 12 months.
 You need to make an appointment for the first examination.
 Examinations for schoolchildren and students are organized in the framework of school or faculty.